Arsenal loses as Spurs becomes favorite for EPL top-4 spot

 A 2-0 loss at Newcastle on Monday saw Arsenal relinquish the initiative in its fight with fierce north London rival Tottenham for a finish in the English Premier League’s top four and a return to Europe’s top competition.

-Heading into the final round on Sunday, Tottenham occupies fourth place — two points above Arsenal in fifth — and just needs to beat Norwich to guarantee a top-four spot.
-Norwich has already been relegated and is in last place.
+Heading into the final round on Sunday, Tottenham occupies fourth place — two points above Arsenal in fifth — and just needs to beat already-relegated Norwich to guarantee a top-four spot.
+Given Tottenham’s far superior goal difference, a draw will highly likely be enough against the league’s last-placed team.

 Arsenal will host Everton at the same time and knows a win still might not be enough to get back in the Champions League after a five-year absence.